mscdex/sipster/README.md

 // set up a transport to listen for incoming connections, defaults to UDP var transport = new sipster.Transport({ port: 5060 });

-// set up a SIP account, we need at least one -- as requried by pjsip
+// set up a SIP account, we need at least one -- as required by pjsip.
 // this sets up an account for calls coming from 192.168.100.10 var acct = new sipster.Account({
   idUri: 'sip:192.168.100.10'